wellcoin/wellcoin/README.md

 ======================
 > Official Repository - PoS/MN

 :star: Wellcoin is an experimental digital currency that enables anonymous, instant payments to anyone, anywhere in the world.
 Wellcoin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
-ZCore is the name of the open source software which enables the use of this currency.
+Wellcoin is the name of the open source software which enables the use of this currency.

 <p align="center"><a href="https://github.com/wellcoin/wellcoin"><img src="https://wellcoin.tk/img/wallet.png" /></a></p>
 <hr>